The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Observations

 The 1024x512 pixel channel images are cropped after registration to reduce processing time.
-The size of the cropped region was chosen to be 451x451 pixel (3$\farcs$5) square, slightly smaller than the 521 pixel channel width so that the two wavelength channels would be equivalently sampled across dithers.
+The size of the cropped region was chosen to be 451x451 pixel (3$\farcs$5) square, slightly smaller than the 521 pixel channel width so that images would be equivalently sampled across dithers.

 The final step before PSF subtraction is a by-eye inspection of the registered image frames.
 Images where the adaptive optics control loop is fully open are rejected in the initial phase of the pipeline.
 An additional by-eye rejection step allows us to discard images where the loop is formally closed, but in the process of breaking or re-closing.
-At this stage, we also reject several types of artifacts, namely any images with: (a) cosmic rays within 50 pixels of the central star, (b) severe instrumental artifacts such as mid-image dithers, and (c) incompletely removed dust spot artifacts within the AO control radius (r$\sim$30pixels).
+At this stage, we also reject several types of artifacts, namely any images with: (a) cosmic rays within 50 pixels of the central star, (b) severe instrumental artifacts such as mid-image dithers, and (c) incompletely removed dust spot artifacts within the AO control radius ($r\sim$30pixels).
 A median of 97.8\% of H$\alpha$ images are retained following this rejection step, with a standard deviation of 4.6\%.
 For continuum images, a median of 95.3\% of images are retained with a standard deviation of 7.4\%; this larger proportion of rejected images is due to an increase in the number of dust spots on the bottom half of the detector.
 Dataset statistics reported in Table \ref{tab:data} record the total number of closed-loop images and total integration times prior to this rejection step.
 The statistics for the proportion of images used in final analyses are reported in Table \ref{tab:optsumm}.
+They reflect an additional frame selection step described in detail in Section \ref{sec:dqcuts}.

-A coarse grid search of \texttt{PyKLIP} parameters defining (a) the geometry of separately modeled zones in the images, (b) the size of the PSF reference library, and (c) the complexity of the model is then conducted for this subset of images.
-The details of this methodology, including motivation for the choice of parameters to optimize, is provided in Section \ref{sec:optimize}, and the optimized values are provided in Table \ref{tab:optsumm}.
+A coarse grid search of \texttt{PyKLIP} parameters defining (a) the geometry of separately modeled annular zones in the images, (b) the size of the PSF reference library, and (c) the complexity of the model is then conducted for this subset of images.
+The details of this methodology, including motivation for the choice of parameters to optimize, is provided in Section \ref{sec:optimize}, and the optimized values for pyKLIP parameters are provided in Table \ref{tab:optsumm}.